btswann11/CSE550/test-plans/security-tests.md

 2. Have user X in the chat session disconnect, ending the session
 3. Have user Y navigate to a separate active session with user Z
 4. Have user Y attempt to reaccess the terminated session with user X
+5. The previously sent messages in the terminated session should be missing
 ### Expected Results:
 The messages in the terminated session should be deleted